 There is not be a children’s play ground at Golden Acre Park but there are plenty of paths for cycling.
 It’s the perfect place to teach little ones how to ride a bike or scoot around.
 As well as playing ball games on the grass.
 Or what about feeding the ducks?

 Fancy some music amongst the flowers and sunshine?
 Head down to Golden Acre Park on a Sunday throughout the summer and be entertained with live band performances.
 Check out Leeds Concert Season for details.

 Adjacent to the park is Breary Marsh Local Nature Reserve and Adel Dam Nature Reserve.
 Take a stroll in the wildlife conservation havens located amongst the tall trees and woodlands.
 Keep your eyes peeled for Kingfishers.

 If you want to help volunteer, get involved with the Wilderness on Your Doorstep project to learn about and preserve the local wildlife.
-Become a Golden Acre Park volunteer and come along to the park every first Wednesday of the month to help with gardening and conservation, have a cuppa and make new friends.
+Become a Golden Acre Park volunteer and come along to the park every first Wednesday of the month to help with gardening and conservation, have a cup of tea and make new friends.